inSileco/inSileco.github.io/content/post/myRDebianSetup.md

 #R_LIBS_USER=${R_LIBS_USER-'~/R/@R_PLATFORM@-library/@MAJ_MIN_VERSION@'}
 ```

 Thanks Dirk for this!
-As you can read, several changes are possible all
+As you can read, several changes are possible and all
 the parameter found in `Renviron` may be used.
 In my case I added two lines

 ```